NullSoldier/serverthrall/README.md

+This project no longer has a maintainer.
+I've really enjoyed working on the project but I've had to move onto other important things.

 ### [Download the latest release here](https://github.com/NullSoldier/serverthrall/releases/latest) and [join discord](https://discord.gg/5dK2TdN) if you have any issues.

 Server Thrall is a python based dedicated server toolbox.
 It's not a GUI to manage your server.
 It adds new features to the dedicated server that are not previously supported.
 I also highly recommend enabling the ApiUploader plugin to get your own live server website at http://thrallbrowser.com.